rwxrob/zet/20210825172754/README.md

 I used to think I was clever with the short-circuit operator assignment, then even *more* clever when I finally started to grok the power of bash parameter expansion.
 Then, I realized the difference between `:-` and `:=` and suddenly I was asking, "How can I just have a variable parameter expansion without having to assign it to anything?"
-Then, and only then, did I fully understand the true value of "the null operator" (`:`).
+Then, and only then, did I fully understand the true value of "the null command" (`:`).

 > ⚠️
 > Don't forget to wrap everything in double quotes.
 If you are using
 > `shellcheck` (and you are using `shellcheck`, right?) then you will
 > see why.
-The right side of the null operator (`:`) has expansion
+The right side of the null command (`:`) has expansion
 > applied to it making it dangerous if you don't.

-    #bash #scripting #operators #null #colon #100daysofcode
+    #bash #scripting #commands #null #colon #100daysofcode